Whips66/Spanish/README.md

 - Edge cases and error handling

 ## How to Play

+### Practice Modes

+**Free Practice Mode**: Answer questions at your own pace to build skills
+- No time limits
+- Track your score and streaks
+- Learn from immediate feedback

+**Session Mode**: Complete a structured 20-question session
+- Click "Start 20-Question Session" to begin
+- Progress tracked throughout the session
+- Detailed performance summary at the end with:
+  - Overall accuracy percentage
+  - Questions correct/incorrect breakdown
+  - Personalized feedback on weak areas
+  - Specific recommendations for improvement
+  - Analysis of which tenses, question types, and verbs need more practice

+### Question Types

 ### Conjugation Questions (25% of questions)
 1. **Read the Verb**: See the infinitive form and its English translation